kagiko/vaultwarden-wiki/Enabling-admin-page.md

 > :warning: Using environment variables is preferred.<br>
 > :warning: But if you updated settings via the admin interface you need to update the admin token via the same web interface!<br>
 > :warning: Please **do not** edit the `config.json` manually since that could cause issues if done wrong!

+> :warning: To log into the admin page after securing the token, you instead use the password provided during token creation.

 Previously the `ADMIN_TOKEN` could only be in a plain text format.<br>
 You can now hash the `ADMIN_TOKEN` using Argon2 by generating a [PHC string](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).<br>